Supracondylar humerus fracture: Management

+Treatment options for supracondylar humerus fractures vary depending if the bone is displaced (out of position) or not displaced (see classification section above).

 Gartland type I

 Undisplaced or minimally displaced fractures can be treated by using an above elbow splint in 90 degrees flexion for 3 weeks.
 Orthopaedic cast and extreme flexion should be avoided to prevent compartment syndrome and vascular compromise.
 In case the varus of the fracture site is more than 10 degrees when compared to the normal elbow, closed reduction and percutaneous pinning using X-ray image intensifier inside operating theater is recommended.
 In one study, for those children who was done percutaneous pinning, immobilisation using a posterior splint and an arm sling has earlier resumption of activity when compared to immobilisation using collar and cuff sling.
 Both methods gives similar pain scores and activity level at two weeks of treatment.

 Gartland type II

 Gartland Type II fractures requires closed reduction and casting at 90 degrees flexion.
 Percutaneous pinning is required if more than 90 degrees flexion is required to maintain the reduction.
 Closed reduction with percutaneous pinning has low complication rates.
 Closed reduction can be done by applying traction along the long axis of the humerus with elbow in slight flexion.
 Full extension of the elbow is not recommended because the neurovascular structures can hook around the proximal fragment of the humerus.
 If the proximal humerus is suspected to have pierced the brachialis muscle, gradual traction over the proximal humerus should be given instead.
 After that, reduction can be done through hyperflexion of the elbow can be done with the olecranon pushing anteriorly.
 If the distal fragment is internally rotated, reduction maneuver can be applied with extra stress applied over medial elbow with pronation of the forearm at the same time.